DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ^ Source: https://us.profinet.com/profinet-explained/

+To connect the PLC to the PC, the TIA Portal software must first be purchased and downloaded.
+After creating a new project, the device we are using will be added from the available library.
+The exact CPU is listed in the PLC we received.
+There is also an option to detect our PLC if we cannot find the device.
+The portal will use a PN/IE interface and the USB NIC as the adapter for connection.
+To write values from the sensors, an offset is needed.
+The common offset of the address is 10.
+Our team is giving full access to the PLC for the project.
+Once the PLC is set up, the CPU can be started to run the program.
+When our program is created, there will need to be a way to give the PLC a command from our code to TIA portal.
+With the newer versions of TIA portal, python can send data from the program to the portal for the PLC to execute.
+The data will go through Modbus to reach the TIA portal.
+Python has libraries such as Pymodbus to connect.
+This will be used to control the motor and LED indicators.
+Data can also be read from the PLC if needed.

 ## BOM

 | Name of item | Description | Subsystem | Manufacturer/Part# | Quantity | Price | Total |